wongdigital/rogerwong-site/_posts/what-comic-con-teaches-us-about-design-and-branding.md

 categories:
   - "design"
 imageSrc: "/images/Comic-Con.jpg"
+imageAlt: "Photo of the Hall H stage at Comic-Con"
 excerpt: "As a designer, I've always been fascinated by how Comic-Con creates such passionate brand loyalty.
 By examining the core elements of storytelling - from worldbuilding to character development - we can apply these same principles to create more compelling brands and products.
 Here's what I learned from studying one of pop culture's biggest phenomena."
 ---